 Danes Bred a Pig to Look Like the Flag

 In the early 20th century, those who resided in North Frisia under Prussian rule were not allowed to raise the Danish flag.
-These crafty fellows took action by breeding a pig, known as the Danish Protest Pig, to be red in color, with a large white stripe around its belly.
-As they technically did not break the law, and because it wouldn’t be feasible to ban the breeding of pigs, the Danes successfully protested Prussia.
+But some crafty North Frisians took action by breeding a pig, known as the Danish Protest Pig, to be red in color, with a large white stripe around its belly—thus creating an animal version of the flag.
+As they technically did not break the law, and because it wouldn’t have been feasible to ban the breeding of pigs, the Danes successfully protested Prussia.

 A 70-Year-Old Woman Completed Seven Marathons in Seven Days, Across all Seven Continents

-Chau Smith was always an avid runner, and, in 2017, decided that for her 70th birthday, she would complete seven marathons in one week across all of the continents (yes, that includes Antarctica).
-Traveling made it challenging, as Smith made the race in Egypt just minutes before the start, because her plane to Cairo was delayed.
-Despite the obstacles, she went into full “beast mode” and completed her goal.
+Chau Smith was always an avid runner, and, in 2017, she decided that for her 70th birthday, she would complete seven marathons in one week across all of the continents.
+Traveling made it challenging—for example, Smith made the race in Egypt just minutes before the start because her plane to Cairo was delayed.
+But despite the obstacles, she completed her goal.

 Dogs Like Squeaky Toys For a Dark Reason

-Ever wondered why your little puppy can obsess over those cute little squeaky toys?
-Because they are descendants of wolves and were wild animals long before they were domesticated, they had natural instincts that allowed them to survive.
-Of course, one of those instincts was hunting smaller animals.
-The sound a squeaky toy makes when squeezed is very similar to the sound a small animal makes when being hunted.
+Ever wonder why your little puppy obsesses over those squeaky toys?
+Because dogs are descendants of wolves whose instincts include hunting smaller animals.
+The sound a squeaky toy makes is very similar to the sound a small animal makes when being hunted.
 When Ol’ Lassie hears that, she gets excited because of these killer survival skills.
-Still, they make quite the cute killer.

 The Man Who Founded Atari Started Chuck E. Cheese

-Noah Bushnell started the gaming company Atari in 1972, which gave us the classic arcade game Pong.
-Bushnell sold the company just four years later for $28 million in 1976 to Warner.
-He thought of Chuck E. Cheese while running Atari.
-In fact, there is one game in Chuck E. Cheese that actually is called Ping, a knockoff of his original arcade game of which he can’t use since he no longer owns it.
+In 1972, Nolan Bushnell started the gaming company Atari, which gave us the classic arcade game Pong.
+Bushnell sold the company just four years later and the following year, he opened Chuck E. Cheese!
+In fact, there is one game in Chuck E. Cheese that actually is called Ping, a knockoff of his original arcade game, which he couldn’t use since he no longer owned it.

-One Man Was Constipated for Over a Month
+One Man Was Constipated for Nearly Two Months

-In 1965, Angus Barbieri was put on a fasting program as he weighed 456 pounds.
-It wouldn’t be ethical to conduct and publish a study like this today, but at the time, laws were different, allowing Barbieri’s doctor, William Stewart, to experiment.
-On a strict regimen of multivitamins and minerals, Angus Barbieri got his nutrients without eating a scrap of food.
-By the end of the year, Barbieri was 180 pounds, shedding of a total of 276 pounds.
-While there are health benefits, fasting to this degree is not recommended, as it can lead to serious health conditions.
+In 1965, 26-year-old Angus Barbieri, who weighed 456 pounds, was put on a fasting program.
+It wouldn’t be ethical to conduct a study like this today, but at the time, things were different, allowing Barbieri’s doctor, William Stewart, to experiment.
+On a strict regimen of multivitamins and minerals, Barbieri got his nutrients without eating a scrap of food, which resulted in nearly two months of constipation.
+By the end of the year, Barbieri was 180 pounds.
+(Note: Fasting to this degree is not recommended, as it can lead to serious health conditions.)

-Searching through public Facebook data, Lee Byron and David McCandless found that relationships statuses changed for the worse two weeks before Christmas, around Easter and on Mondays.
-Though this data may be somewhat misleading, as people might not be live-updated their break up status, it shows an obvious trend.
-Holidays can be stressful, and it is not news that Mondays are very much despised.
-Maybe go out-of-country for your next holiday, eh?
+Searching through public Facebook data, Lee Byron and David McCandless found that relationships statuses changed for the worse two weeks before Christmas, around Easter, and on Mondays.
+Though this data may be somewhat misleading, as people might not be live-updating their breakups, it shows an obvious trend.

 There May Be 2,000 Active Serial Killers in the U.S. Right Now

-Thomas Hargrove has been archiving homicides for years.
-Through his experience, he came up with an algorithm that found patterns in recent murders.
-This allowed him to estimate the number of unsolved, repetitive cases, leading him to the estimation that the number of active serial killers in the U.S. is around 2,000.
+Thomas Hargrove has been archiving homicides for years through his Murder Accountability Project.
+Through his experience, he came up with an algorithm that found patterns in recent unsolved murders linked to at least one other murder through DNA.
+This allowed him to estimate the number of unsolved cases in the U.S. at any given time.
+According to the New Yorker, he believes that the number of active serial killers in the U.S. is around 2,000.